cimo/Ms_file_converter/README.md

 # Ms_cronjob

+Docker container.

-This depend from Ms_cronjob (use the volume "ms_cronjob_volume" for the certificate).
+Depend from Ms_cronjob (use the volume "ms_cronjob-volume" for share the certificate).

-- Setup
+## Setup

 1. Wrinte on terminal:
 ```